middlebury/middmedia/README.txt

 Current Version Notes
 ---------------------
-This release includes updates to Harmoni and the MiddMedia codebases needed to get this system running under PHP 5.1
+This release updates to the quota support and adds the display of embed code and URLs to media

 ----

- This release of MiddMedia uses Harmoni 1.9.0 and Polyphony 1.4.9.
+ This release of MiddMedia uses Harmoni 1.9.1 and Polyphony 1.4.9.

 Downloads